muritane/coordination-architecture/load-bearing_theory_stack.md

 Values appear through compression decisions:

-* which distinctions were discarded,
+- which distinctions were discarded,
-* when they were discarded,
+- when they were discarded,
-* where redesign authority resides.
+- where redesign authority resides,
+- what survived energy depletion and repetition.

 Values are not injected.
 They are the residue of irreversible abstraction that survived execution.